hosseinfeiz/Bash/README.md

-# support-vector-machine-from-scratch
+# Data Science from Bash
-how use support vector machine in different projects
+how use Data Pipelines in Bash